kolbytn/mindcraft/README.md

 // rest is same...
 ```
 ‼️ The bot's name in the profile.json must exactly match the Minecraft profile name!
 Otherwise the bot will spam talk to itself.

+To use different accounts, Mindcraft will connect with the account that the Minecraft launcher is currently using.
+You can switch accounts in the launcer, then run `node main.js`, then switch to your main account after the bot has connected.

 ### Docker Container